MakieOrg/Makie.jl/docs/src/reference/generic/transformations.md

 The `model` matrix is composed of a translation, scaling and rotation, with the rotation acting first and the translation acting last.
 The translation is set by `translate!()`, the scaling by `scale!()` and the rotation by `rotate!()`.
-Furthermore you can change the origin used for scaling and rotating with `translate_origin!()`.
+Furthermore you can change the origin used for scaling and rotating with `origin!()`.

 ```@figure backend=GLMakie
 using GLMakie